 - coriander / cilantro (optional)

-Take the chicken out and check if it is cooked.
-If yes, then allow it to cool in a covered bowl.
+- Take the chicken out and check if it is cooked.
+If yes, then set aside to cool.
 If not, put it back into the pot until done.

-Turn the heat down to low and shred the chicken once it is cool enough to handle.
-Keep the shredded chicken in a covered container until needed.
+- Turn the heat down to low.
+Shred the chicken once it is cool enough to handle.